benm4ckenzie/assignment-one/README.md

 - As there are no headings present in any of the sections, a feature that needs adding is an 'active' element to the navbar shortcut when the user is within that section.
 - A 'stop' and 'rewind' icon needs adding to each of the album covers without taking up too much space.
 Alternatively, the 'pause' icon could be replaced by a 'stop' icon that immediately returns the audio file to the start position.
 - The video, upon playback being initiated, should increase to occupy more of the available screen.
 And, conversely, reduce in size once playback has ended or been stopped.
+- Upon submitting an enquiry, the page currently refreshes.
+The Javascript required to re-direct the client to a 'Successful submission' page is beyond the compass of my current knowledge and, therefore, requires adding.

 ## Technologies Used